vzeizer/Unsupervised_CHURN/README.md

 - Channel-Specific Customer Profiles: Understand if customers acquired through different sales_channel exhibit distinct purchasing behaviors in terms of price, quantity, or item preferences.
 This can inform channel-specific marketing strategies.

+The figure below shows the elbow method applied to get insights into the best number of clusters for unsupervised learning for segmentation based on Registration and Channel.
+We'll use 4 clusters so on.

 ![logo](images/4_elbow_dayssinceregistration.png)

+The next figure shows the days since registration for each cluster in terms of churn and non-churn events, from which one can notice that cluster 0 is related to churning events possessing clients with a higher median of days since registration, while cluster 3 is related to non-churning events possessing clients with a higher median of days since registration.

 ![logo](images/5_clusters_dayssinceregistration.png)

+Now, the next figure shows the results of clusterization for each cluster segmented by sales channel.

 ![logo](images/5b_clusters_saleschannel.png)